PLNech/workshop-algolia-zenika/README.md

 - an editor for modifying HTML/JS files (any editor is fine).
 - a browser to display the page (either by manually opening the html or using `cd frontend; npm install && npm run serve`)

+**Don't hesitate to open the [instantsearch.js documentation][is-doc] : you can do a lot more with each widget than what is shown here!**
 ## Load instantsearch.js with your Algolia credentials

 - In `index.js`, uncomment the first code block and replace the placeholders with your credentials